Python Development with Code Capsules

 return "Hello there, thank you for visiting my new route"

-You need to stop and restart the server in order to see your changes.
+You need to stop and restart the server to see your changes.

 Push the Changes